1-888-787-4379

 CIGC offers minimally invasive ovarian cystectomies while many clinics still perform open procedures — which result in severe pain, higher complication rates, and a longer recovery period.
 We are focused on laparoscopic procedures that are less expensive, less painful, and less risky.
 We prioritize your recovery, and laparoscopic cystectomies facilitate a relatively easy one.

-If you’re considering an ovarian cystectomy, our specialists are ready to provide an evaluation of your symptoms and conditions and recommend an appropriate solution.
+If you’re considering an ovarian cystectomy, our specialists are ready to evaluate your symptoms and conditions and recommend an appropriate solution.